dfuentes87/linux-sysadmin-questions/README.md

 You can change kernel parameters at boot time or during runtime using the `sysctl` command.

-To change kernel parameters at boot time, you can modify the `GRUB_CMDLINE_LINUX` variable in the /etc/default/grub file, then run sudo update-grub to update the GRUB configuration.
+To change kernel parameters at boot time, you can modify the `GRUB_CMDLINE_LINUX` variable in the /etc/default/grub file, then run `update-grub` to update the GRUB configuration.

 To change kernel parameters during runtime, you can use the `sysctl` command followed by the name of the parameter you want to change and its new value.
 For example, to increase the maximum number of open files, you can use the following command: